 “It was really funny too.” said Emma.
 “I called him a wanker and everything.
 What’s not to like about that?”

 Recent statistics show that around 5% of all admissions to Ireland’s Accident and Emergency units are victims of Facebook Trauma and that number is rising steadily.
 Doctor Patrick Byrne is a Consultant Neurologist at Dublin’s Beaumont Hospital and he says it’s becoming a national epidemic.

 Meanwhile back in Tullamore Hospital Emma Bracken finally plucked up the courage to log back into Facebook.
-She posted an emotional and heartfelt status update describing what she’s been through over the last few days, explaining how the trauma of being ignored on Facebook can lead to feelings of loneliness and isolation.
-Unfortunately it only got one like.
+She posted an emotional and heartfelt status update describing what she’s been through over the last few days and explaining to her friends how the trauma of being ignored on Facebook can lead to feelings of loneliness and isolation.
+Sadly it got no likes.